 Understanding the concepts and principles of vintage photography further enhances the knowledge of the photographer.
 Ideas such as shadow detail, image contrast, film and exposure latitude, and tonal range are enhanced through the use of black and white vintage photography.
 This is a large reason why Visual Flow created the B&W Mixer!

-We wanted to showcase some of our favorite examples of black and white photography from the Visual Flow Facebook Community.
-Join and submit your images to their weekly challenges for a chance to be featured in the next article or on their Instagram feed!
+We wanted to showcase some of our favorite examples of black and white photography from members of our Visual Flow and SLR Lounge Premium communities.

 Black and White Photography in Nature

 Many famous photographers have mastered black & white photos throughout their careers, from Ansel Adams’s nature photography to Edward Weston’s portraiture.
 These timeless nature photographs transcend eras, capturing something universal and eternal about the world around us.
-Using black and white editing to remove the color from the image helps viewers focus on the subject (whether that be nature or an individual in nature).
+Using black and white editing to remove the color from the image helps viewers focus on the subject (whether that be nature, or in the case of several environmental portraits below, human subjects in nature).